Kailash Manasarovar Lake Tour Packages for 2025

 What is Included / Not Included

-Best Available lodge/guest house accommodations in Syabrubesi, Kerung, Saga & Manasarovar
+• Best Available accommodations in Syabrubesi, Kerung, Saga & Manasarovar

 Accommodations During Mt Kailash Manasarovar Lake Tour

-During your stay in Syabrubesi, Kerung, Saga, and Manasarovar, we offer you the best available guest house in the region with a clean room and warm and comfortable bed and during the Mount Kailash Parikrama, you will be staying in the very basic monastery guest houses.
-The services are very basic than the hotels in city areas as they lie at high altitudes.
+During your stay in Syabrubesi, Kerung, Saga, and Manasarovar, we offer you the best available guest house in the region with a clean room and warm and comfortable bed, and during the Mount Kailash Parikrama, you will be staying in the very basic monastery guest houses.
+The services are more basic than the hotels in city areas as they lie at high altitudes.

 Meals During the Kailash Manasarovar Tour